DAS-OATs/astrocook/docs/structures.md

 # Data structures
 {: .no_toc}

+Astrocook manages three main data structures: *spectra*, *line lists*, and *system lists*.
+All three structures include a data table (actually an [Astropy Table](https://docs.astropy.org/en/stable/table/) object) and a metadata dictionary.
+They are formatted as FITS files and bundled into a `.acs` archive when you save a snapshot of a session.
+To display the data tables, choose `View > Spectrum table` (or `Line table` or `System table`) from the menu bar.

+❗️ **Long tables can take a long time to display.**

+---
 ## Table of contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}
 ---

-Astrocook manages three main data structures: *spectra*, *line lists*, and *system lists*.
-All three structures include a data table (actually an [Astropy Table](https://docs.astropy.org/en/stable/table/) object) and a metadata dictionary.
-They are formatted as FITS files and bundled into a `.acs` archive when you save a snapshot of a session.
-The `.acs` archive may also contain other ancillary data, as described below.

-To display the data tables, choose `View > Spectrum table` (or `Line table` or `System table`) from the menu bar.

-❗️ **Long tables can take a long time to display.**

-[//]: # ❗️ **Closing table windows may cause Astrocook to behave erratically.**

 ## Spectra